jsmrtn/craftagram/README.md

 > :warning: Important note on step 6 – your valid OAuth Redirect URI **has** to be the URL for the base site, do not try to use individual multi-site URLs.
 The base site URL will be appended with a state parameter ensuring that the correct site is targeted on the response from Instagram

-1. Go to https://developers.facebook.com, click My Apps, and create a new app.
-Select _Consumer_ as your app type, and fill out the required information.
-2. Once you have created the app and are in the App Dashboard, navigate to Settings > Basic, scroll the bottom of page, and click Add Platform.
-3. Choose Website, add your website’s URL, and save your changes.
+1. Log in to https://developers.facebook.com, and in _All Apps_ click `Create App`.
+2. When asked _What do you want your app to do?_ click `Other`.
+3. Select the `Consumer` app type.
+4. Add a suitable app name and contact email (you can ignore adding a business portfolio).
-4. Click 'Add Product' on the left hand side menu, locate the Instagram Basic Display product, and click Set Up to add it to your app.
+5. You will be redirected to your new app, from the dasboard locate the Instagram Basic Display product, and click `Set Up` to add it to your app.
-5. Click Basic Display under Products > Instagram in the sidebar, scroll to the bottom of the page, then click Create New App, and name your app whatever you like.
+5. Once redirected, click `Create New App`, and name your app whatever you like.
 6. When presented with the app page, complete each section using the below:
     - **Valid OAuth Redirect URIs** Enter your _Primary Site base URL_, appended with `/actions/craftagram/default/auth` (i.e. https://www.yourwebsite.com/actions/craftagram/default/auth).
     - **Deauthorize Callback URL** and **Data Deletion Request Callback URL** Use the same URL as above.
-    - Ignore **App Review**, as we do not recommend that you publish your app.
-You can use the app indefinitely in development mode.
     - Save Changes
-7. Navigate to Roles > Roles and scroll down to the Instagram Testers section.
-Click Add Instagram Testers and enter the name of the Instagram account you're linking up.
+7. Scroll down to the Instagram Testers section.
+Click `Add Instagram Testers`.
+8. Click `Add People`, select `Instagram Tester`, then search for the instagram account you are connecting, then `Add`.
 8. Open a new web browser and go to www.instagram.com and sign into your Instagram account that you just invited.
-Navigate to (Profile Icon) > Settings > Apps and Websites > Tester Invites and accept the invitation.
+Click `More` > `Settings` > `Website Permisisons` > `Apps and websites` > `Tester Invites` and accept the invitation.

 That's it!
 You won't need any extra setup now.
-What you will need to do is go to Products > Instagram > Basic Display and scroll down to `Instagram App ID
-` and `Instagram App Secret`, as you'll need to add these in the next step.
+What you will need to do is go to Products > Instagram > Basic Display and scroll down to `Instagram App ID` and `Instagram App Secret`, as you'll need to add these in the next step.

 ## Configuring craftagram